saltstack/salt/rfcs/0003-job-retry.md

 All operations will be gated behind a configuration option called `job_retry` which will default to being disabled.

 We propose a `job_retry` engine be created which can run on the master.
-It is the job of this engine to detect minion "start" events and then to check a master cache for any jobs which might be enqueued and, if found, pull those pending jobs from the queue and publish them to the minion.
+The purpose of this engine is to detect minion "start" events and then to check a master cache for any jobs which might be enqueued and, if found, pull those pending jobs from the queue and publish them to the minion.